MeganNyhan/CI_PP5_SALT/README.md

 <br>

 ### Kanban Board:
 <p> I used a kanban board located in the project section of the site to help with sectioning the workload into bit-sized tickets that were devided into headings that were the user stories I created at the start of the project.
 During the start of using the board the status functionality wouldn't update, so when I was adding a task to the in progress status, it would automatically set the status value to todo.
 If it was working as I intended the tickets would be updated to an in progress status when I was working on that specific task and then once it was completed it would be changed to done.
-Below is an image of the kanban board as it. </p>
+Below is an image of the kanban board as it.
+I did mention this issue to my mentor but we were both unsure with how to fix it.</p>

 <details><summary>Kanban Board</summary>
         <img src="docs/kanban/kanban.png"></details>